openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_requests`: REQUIRED.
 Array that contains Credential Request objects, as defined in (#credential-request).

-Below is a non-normative example of a Batch Credential Request:
+Below is a non-normative example of a Batch Credential Request for two Credentials in an IETF SD-JWT VC [@VC_DATA] format and [@ISO.18013-5] format:

 ```
 POST /batch_credential HTTP/1.1